Field Notes

 The synthesis document that came out of the four passes was the most detailed and accurate leadership profile I have ever received.
 More specific than any 360 feedback I've been through.
 More behaviorally grounded than any coaching engagement.
 More honest — because it wasn't filtered through social desirability, hierarchy anxiety, or the natural tendency people have to soften what they observe about you when they know you'll read it.

-It named things I recognized immediately: the infrastructure-before-intelligence sequencing, the compounding credibility principle, the Orchestrator identity, the six non-negotiables.
-But it also named things I hadn't consciously articulated — the specific rhetorical structures I use to build arguments, the precise tradeoffs I make under pressure, the places where my restraint is an active choice and the places where it might be a blind spot.
+It named things I recognized immediately: the infrastructure-before-intelligence sequencing, the compounding credibility principle.
+But it also named things I hadn't consciously articulated — the specific rhetorical structures I use to build arguments, the places where my restraint is an active choice and the places where it might be a blind spot.

 The I/O psychology observation

 What the four-pass analysis did differently was use behavioral evidence directly.
 Not self-report.
 Not observer ratings.
-The actual decisions, the actual writing, the actual reasoning patterns — extracted from the work itself over a sustained period of time.
+The actual decisions, the actual writing, the actual reasoning patterns — extracted from the work itself over a sustained period.

 That's not a validated assessment methodology.
-There's no normative sample.
-There's no inter-rater reliability.
-You can't replicate it with a 20-minute survey.
+There's no normative sample, no inter-rater reliability.
 I want to be honest about what it isn't.

 The most valuable thing the exercise produced wasn't the profile.
 It was the discipline of making my own thinking legible — and finding out what it looked like when someone else read it back.